 Upper Beaches and Overwash Flats

 The Marine System is represented by a single group containing vascular plants, which are associated with sparsely vegetated ocean shores and flats behind breached foredunes.
 Similar vegetation occurs from Maine south to South Carolina.
 Upper-beach habitats are situated just above the mean high tide limit, but are flooded by high spring tides and storm surges.
 Constant salt spray maintains generally moist conditions.
 Substrates consist of unconsolidated sand and shell sediments that are constantly shifted by winds and floods.
 Dynamic disturbance regimes largely limit vegetation to pioneering, salt-tolerant, succulent annuals.
-American searocket (Cakile edentula) and/or Carolina saltwort (Salsola caroliniana) are usually most numerous and characteristic.
-Other scattered associates include sea-purslane (Sesuvium maritimum), sea-beach knotweed (Polygonum glaucum), bushy knotweed (Polygonum ramosissimum var. prolificum), sea-blites (Suaeda linearis and (Suaeda maritima ssp. maritima), and sea-beach orach (Atriplex arenaria).
+American sea rocket (Cakile edentula) and/or saltwort (Salsola kali) are usually most numerous and characteristic.
+Other scattered associates include small sea-purslane (Sesuvium maritimum), sea-beach knotweed (Polygonum glaucum), bushy knotweed (Polygonum ramosissimum var. prolificum), sea-blites (Suaeda linearis and Suaeda maritima), and sea-beach orach (Atriplex mucronata).
 In Virginia, these communities are distributed along the barrier islands of the Eastern Shore (Accomack and Northampton Counties) and on Cape Henry and False Cape (City of Virginia Beach).

 References: Clampitt (1991), The Nature Conservancy (1997).